wcoolers/expense-app/README.md

-A simple frontend Expense App
+A simple frontend Expense App built with react and deployed through cloudfare pages.
+View at https://expense-app-57t.pages.dev/